temci024/Brain-signal-based-navigation-of-intelligent-wheelchair-by-using-visual-perception/README.md

 <p align="center">Figure 01: Extracted brain signals after preprocessing.</p>

 ![gazeboSimulation](https://github.com/temci024/Brain-signal-based-navigation-of-intelligent-wheelchair-by-using-visual-perception/assets/129023792/aa80f306-4e9b-4f2e-97b5-a699c4503c79)

 <p align="center">Figure 02: Real-time automatic navigation of the robot in the simulation environment using
 Gazebo and Rviz platforms based on the detection of the 7 Hz frequency signal, leading to the selection of the corresponding location.</p>

+The implementation of this idea directly into the wheelchair itself has not been realized yet, primarily due to hardware limitations.
+However, an alternative approach has been adopted by activating simple controls on the wheelchair.
+This is achieved through real-time classification of brain signals, bypassing the traditional joystick and utilizing an Arduino Micro controller.
+Each classified brain signal is assigned to a specific path, enabling real-time navigation of the wheelchair along predefined routes